-Rather than continue with commentary on the “Hall of Faith”, which may have been sufficiently handled in your preaching last week, we are going to set our focus on 12:1-3, which assumes the inspiration the examples of faith (“the so great cloud of witnesses”) sets before the reader and that, indeed, the Christian reader is surrounded by them and is called to be one of them in glory.
+Rather than continue with commentary on the “Hall of Faith,” which may have been sufficiently handled in your preaching last week, we are going to set our focus on 12:1-3, which assumes the inspiration which the examples of faith (“the so great a cloud of witnesses”) set before the reader and that, indeed, the Christian reader is surrounded by them and is called to be one of them in glory.

 With this in mind, the text asks us to think of the Christian life as a race: “Let us run with perseverance,” it says, “the race that is set before us” (Hebrews 12:1).
-And indeed, this race must be run with perseverance, for it is a marathon among marathons, an endurance event par excellence.
-We were entered in this race at our Baptism (Hebrews 6:4) and it will not be completed until the finishing line is reached at death.
-Let us run with perseverance the race that is set before us.
+Certainly, this race must be run with perseverance, for it is a marathon among marathons, an endurance event par excellence.
+We were entered in this race at our baptism (Hebrews 6:4) and it will not be completed until the finishing line is reached at death.
+Let us run with perseverance the race set before us.

-The metaphor of a race is a universally applicable device — everyone can relate to and/or has participated in some kind of race.
-When we think of a race, we tend to think of a competitive event.
+The metaphor of a race is a universally applicable device.
+Everyone can relate to and/or has participated in some kind of race.
+When we think of a race, we tend to imagine a competitive event.
 The aim of a race is to cross the finish line first, to beat the fastest competitor, to outdo our rivals.
-But the race that is set before us as Christians, the Preacher goes on to say, is different.
+But the race which is set before us as Christians, the Preacher goes on to say, is different.
 Every metaphor breaks down and here it quickly reaches its limit.
 We, as Christians, cannot improve our position by hindering the others on the same course.
-For us there can be no elbowing on the bends, or struggling for the best track, no hoping our fellow athletes will not perform well.
-For we are not competing against our brothers and sisters in this common struggle.
+For us there can be no elbowing on the bends, or struggling for the best track, and no hoping our fellow athletes will not perform well, for we are not competing against our brothers and sisters in this common struggle.
 As a matter of fact, we are not competing with anyone in the ordinary sense.
 We make better progress by encouraging and helping them with every step, for we need each other as members of a team.
-In our life, we are not racing against others, but mostly against ourselves.
+In our life we are not racing against others, but mostly against ourselves.

 My friend’s fault was not in his logic, which was perfectly sound, and not in his mind, but in his heart.
 He said he was a Christian, but his heart was elsewhere, not moved and motivated by the real voice of God and His real presence.
 My friend was not owning the truth that he belonged to another kingdom, with a different kind of ruler, and there is, in fact, an ethic to this kingdom.
 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them” (Ephesians 2:10).

 But why must we strive?
 What is holding us back that we need to run the race with perseverance?
 There is a prevailing headwind we must run against.
 If I might adapt the image of the text slightly, think of the race set before you, your life that is, as a boat race.
 Remember how you are competing against yourself.
 The follower of Christ, then, is rowing against a very strong tide.
-We must really persevere to make progress in the right direction when the world we live in is pushing us a different way.
-But such is the world we live in.
-One of which St. Paul said, “Do not be conformed to this world” (Romans 12:2).
-It is a world where St. Peter warns us to be sober and watchful, for your adversary the Devil prowls around like a roaring lion, seeking someone to devour (1 Peter 5:8-11).
+We must persevere to make progress in the right direction when the world we live in is pushing us a different way, but such is the world we live in.
+It is one of which Paul said, “Do not be conformed to this world” (Romans 12:2).
+It is an existence where Saint Peter warns us to be sober and watchful, for your adversary the Devil prowls around like a roaring lion, seeking someone to devour (1 Peter 5:8-11).
 And when we struggle against such a strong tide, we are competing only against the weakness of our own limbs.
 As Jesus said, the spirit may be willing, but the flesh is weak (Matthew 26:41).

 Perhaps your auditors might wonder if it is worth striving and persevering at all.
 Would it not be easier to sit back as a spectator in this arena?
 What prize does the race hold for us?
 It is a race of endurance to persevere in the faith.
-Jesus has promised, “he who endures to the end will be saved” (Matthew 10:22).
-St. Paul has assured us, “if we endure, we shall also reign with Christ, though if we deny him, he will also deny us” (1 Timothy 2:12).
+Jesus has promised, “He who endures to the end will be saved” (Matthew 10:22).
+Paul has assured us, “If we endure, we shall also reign with Christ, though if we deny Him, He will also deny us” (1 Timothy 2:12).
 The stakes in this race are the highest imaginable, so preach with some fire in your belly.